erfg12/Blizzard_Controller_Support/readme.md

 - All games must use a Windowed fullscreen mode for the overlay to show.
 Please use 1920 x 1080 game display for the overlay to fit properly.

-- If you want to use Steam to stream to your game, add SC_Controller.exe as a game to Steam.
+- If you want to use [Steam](https://store.steampowered.com/streaming/) to stream to your game, add SC_Controller.exe as a game to Steam.
 After launching SC_Controller, click the button "Start Battle.net".
+Otherwise I recommend using [Rainway](https://rainway.com/), [Parsec](https://parsecgaming.com/) or [Moonlight](https://moonlight-stream.org/) for ease of use.

 - Battle.net must have you logged in and be running in the background prior to SC_Controller launching, or else you'll get a "Required application data not found" error message.